 3. HANDMONIZER IMPLEMENTATION

-The Handmonizer structure is based on a node server that allows the communication between the two main parts: the hand ges- ture recognition and the real time sound harmonization algorithm which communicate through OSC messages.
-Moreover, a MIDI controller is connected with the harmonizer to switch between dif- ferent patches during the live performance.
+The Handmonizer structure is based on a Node server that allows the communication between the two main parts: the hand ges- ture recognition and the real time sound harmonization algorithm which communicate through OSC messages.
+Moreover, a MIDI controller is connected tothe harmonizer to switch between dif- ferent patches during the live performance.
 In this section we first describe each component separately and finally their communica- tion and parameter mapping.

 3.1.
 Hand gesture recognition

 The harmonizer can be controlled through hand gestures captured from a webcam.
 For the hand pose recognition, we use one pre- trained model from ml5.js 4, a JavaScript framework for creative coding built on top of TensorFlow.js that allows the use of GPU- accelerated machine learning algorithms in a web browser.
 The TensorFlow ecosystem provides an easy-to-use tool to convert pre- trained ML models trained in Python or C++ into web targets.
-Some of these models were specifically designed with creative applica- tions in mind to facilitate the development of real-time music re- lated Web-application [8].
+Some of these models were specifically designed for creative applica- tions to facilitate the development of real-time music re- lated Web-application [8].

 We use the model called Handpose5 that performs hand- skeleton finger tracking.
 It takes the video stream frame by frame and returns the coordinates of 21 hand keypoints over the palm of the hand as shown in Figure 2.
 This process is GPU intensive.
 To achieve the best performance a system with a dedicated GPU is ad- vised.
 Based on the coordinates of these 21 points we compute three main parameters